-The shoes are one of the most important aspects of weight lifting.
+The shoes are one of the most important aspects of weightlifting.
 The best shoes are lifting shoes, but it is not necessary to invest in new shoes if the current sports shoes have a firm grip and do not have any added height in the heel.
 Newbies don’t need to show up to their first workout in hundreds of dollars of professional-looking gear, but they can think about what pair of shoes they already own is best.

 Otherwise, any comfortable clothing is great!
 Bringing a water bottle is suggested while weight training because the body needs to remain hydrated for optimal performance.
-Don’t ever underestimate how much water your body need to keep going.
+Don’t ever underestimate how much water your body needs to keep going.

-There’s nothing quite as emotionally painful as sitting in a machine nervously trying to move parts in the right direction while gym veterans wait their turn.
-Beginners should never start lifting until the form is learned and understood.
+There’s nothing quite as emotionally painful at the gym as sitting in a machine nervously trying to move parts in the right direction while gym veterans wait their turn.
+Beginners should never start lifting until proper form is learned and understood.

 Learning proper form requires more than simply looking at the exercise on a television or computer screen.
 It will require getting someone else involved and asking whether the form is correct.
 The spotter will notice any potential problems and explain where improvements are necessary.
-When the form is consistently correct, it’s time to get started with the additional weight.
+When the form is consistently correct, it’s time to get started with additional weight.

 Hold on champ!
 Don’t go for the max weights to impress your friends right away.
 As a beginner, it is important to start with light weights while focusing on getting the form right before working on adding heavier weight.
-The goal of the beginner is learning the form, ensuring that the proper form is maintained during the entire exercise.
+The goal of the beginner is learning the form and ensuring that the proper form is maintained during the entire exercise.
 Form a habit of lifting weights correctly.